SietseAchterop/RtcNoordApp/README.md

 This is done in the View piece tab.

 To use this a video file name has to be selected in the Session info tab.
+Be sure that the proper piece is selected when doing this.
 The file should reside in the RtcNoord/videos directory.
 Then clicking on the Video button in the View page tab will show the video frame with the associated data frame.
-The video can be controlled with the video control buttons to more a single or a larger number of frames.
+The video can be controlled with the video control buttons to move a single or a larger number of frames.
 Clicking in the plot also positions the video.
 A red line is the initial position of the video upon start and a blue line shows the place in the data of which the video frame is shown.